aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/input-variables.md

 ??? example "Example using network ports to configure multiple ports in the same port-channel"

-    When defining port-channels, all ranges defined under `switch_ports` will be expanded to individual port configurations in a port-channel with one member.
+    When defining port-channels, all ranges defined under`switch_ports` will be expanded to individual port configurations in a port-channel with one member.
 To configure multiple ports as members of the same port-channel, set the channel-id key manually like in this example:

-    ```yaml
-    # Network Ports
-    # By setting the channel_id key under port-channel, interfaces Ethernet3-4 will
-    # be configured under the same port-channel.
+    ``yaml     # Network Ports     # By setting the channel_id key under port-channel, interfaces Ethernet3-4 will     # be configured under the same port-channel.     network_ports:       - switches:           - network-ports-tests-1         switch_ports:           - Ethernet3-4         description: Multiple interfaces in the same port-channel         port_channel:           mode: active           channel_id: 42     ``
-    network_ports:
-      - switches:
-          - network-ports-tests-1
-        switch_ports:
-          - Ethernet3-4
-        description: Multiple interfaces in the same port-channel
-        port_channel:
-          mode: active
-          channel_id: 42
-    ```

     This will generate the following config:

-    ```shell
-    interface Port-Channel42
-      description Multiple interfaces in the same port-channel
-      no shutdown
-      switchport
-    !
-    !
-    interface Ethernet3
-      description Multiple interfaces in the same port-channel
-      no shutdown
-      channel-group 42 mode active
-    !
-    interface Ethernet4
-      description Multiple interfaces in the same port-channel
-      no shutdown
-      channel-group 42 mode active
-    !
-    ```
+    ``shell     interface Port-Channel42       description Multiple interfaces in the same port-channel       no shutdown       switchport     !     !     interface Ethernet3       description Multiple interfaces in the same port-channel       no shutdown       channel-group 42 mode active     !     interface Ethernet4       description Multiple interfaces in the same port-channel       no shutdown       channel-group 42 mode active     !     ``

     !!! tip
-        To leverage automatic channel-id computation and configure port-channel with multiple members, `connected_endpoints` should be used.
+        To leverage automatic channel-id computation and configure port-channel with multiple members,`connected_endpoints` should be used.

 --8<--
 roles/eos_designs/docs/tables/network-ports.md